BaseGraph/BaseGraph/docs/classes/directed_multigraph.rst

 .. code-block:: cpp

-    #include "BaseGraph/directed_multigraph.h"
+    #include "BaseGraph/directed_multigraph.hpp"

 Directed multigraphs
 ====================

-DirectedMultigraph is a variation of DirectedGraph that allows parallel edges.
+DirectedMultigraph is a variation of the DirectedGraph that allows parallel edges.
 The number of parallel edges connecting a pair of vertices is called its *multiplicity*.

 Usage
 -----

-DirectedMultigraph is used very similarly to DirectedGraph.
-The difference being that parallel edges are accounted for when adding and removing edges.
-For example, we can add an edge :math:`(i,j)` even if it already exists once.
-In that case, the multiplicty will be increased to 2
+DirectedMultigraph is used very similarly to DirectedGraph, the difference being that parallel edges are accounted for when adding and removing edges.
+For example, we can add an edge :math:`(i,j)` even if it already exists.
+In that case, the multiplicty is increased to 2

 .. code-block:: cpp